-Landlord and tenant / renter must be aware of the laws governing all aspects of the landlord and tenant relationship.
+The landlord and tenant must be aware of the laws governing all aspects of the landlord and tenant relationship.
 The most important of these laws are:

-- Landlord’s obligation to maintain premises: For those who are interested in knowing the laws regarding the landlord’s obligation to maintain the premises, reference should be made to MCL 554.139.
-This law requires that landlords must keep the premises and all common areas fit for the use intended.
+MCL 554.139 requires landlords to keep the premises and all common areas fit for the use intended.
 They must also be kept in reasonable repair and in compliance with applicable health and safety laws of the state and of the local unit of government.

 - Landlords cannot collect more than 1 and 1/2 times the monthly rent as a security deposit.Furthermore, they cannot require a security deposit unless they notify the tenant no later than 14 days from the date a tenant assumes possession in a written instrument of the landlord’s name and address as well as the name and address of his bank.

 - There is also a requirement of a particular notice regarding the tenant’s responsibility to forward their new mailing address to the landlord within 4 days after termination of occupancy: “You must notify your landlord in writing within 4 days after you move of a forwarding address where you can be reached and where you will receive mail; otherwise your landlord shall be relieved of sending you an itemized list of damages and the penalties adherent to that failure.”

 - An inventory checklist is required at the commencement and termination of the tenancy.

 - If a landlord wants to keep all or part of the security deposit for damages or other obligation, he must mail to the tenant, within 30 days after the termination of occupancy, an itemized list of damages claimed, including the estimated cost of repair of each property damaged item and the amounts and bases on which he intends to assess the tenant.